Shadows, Quasinormal Modes, and Optical Appearances of Black Holes in Horndeski Theory: Optical appearances of the BH in Horndeski theory

-Since we are considering an optically and geometrically thin disk located on the equatorial plane, each time a photon intersects this plane, it acquires brightness from the disk's emission, as shown in Fig.~\ref{tra}.
-Consequently, the observed intensity is given by
+Since we are considering a geometrically thin accretion disk located on the equatorial plane, each time a photon intersects this plane, it acquires brightness from the disk's emission, as shown in Fig.~\ref{tra}.
+Consequently, the observed intensity is given by~\cite{Gralla:2019xty}